HectorLep/prueba-del-readme/README.en.md

 ## ✨ Main Features

-* **🐶 Publication Management (For Foundations)**
+### 🏢 For Foundations and Rescuers
+**Centralized tools for efficient management.**
-    * Publish and manage pet profiles with detailed information (photos, history, health).
+- ✅ **Simple Publishing:** Create and manage pet profiles with all the necessary information.
-    * Update the adoption status in real-time ("available", "in process", "adopted").

-* **🔍 Search and Adoption (For Adopters)**
+- ✅ **Real-Time Status Management:** Update if a pet is "available," "in process," or already "adopted."

+### 🔍 For Future Adopters
+**Find your ideal companion safely and with all the information you need.**
-    * Search and filter pets by species, size, age, and more, on both the web and the app.
+- ✅ **Advanced Search and Filters:** Filter by species, size, age, and more to find the perfect pet.
-    * Apply for adoption through a simple and secure online form.
+- ✅ **Secure Application Process:** Submit adoption requests through a standardized form.
-    * Save pet profiles to a favorites list.

-* **💬 Interaction and Community**
-    * Resolve questions through a comment system on each publication.
-    * Access transparent profiles of organizations to build trust.

-* **🛡️ Administration and Moderation**
-    * A control panel for administrators to manage users and reported content, ensuring a safe environment.
+- ✅ **Favorites List:** Save the profiles you are interested in so you don't lose track of them.

+### 🛡️ For Administrators
+**A safe and well-moderated environment for everyone.**
+- ✅ **Control Panel:** Manage users and reported content.
+- ✅ **Content Moderation:** Ensure that all publications comply with community standards.

 ---